hyundai-robotics/doc-hi7-n-maintenance/5-optional-components/1-PCI-comm-card/1-overview.md

-﻿# 5.1.1. 개요
+﻿# 5.1.1.
+Overview

-Hi6 제어기에서 산업용 통신을 이용하기 위해서 PCI 통신 카드를 이용하여 필요한 산업용 통신을 사용할 수 있습니다. 보편적인 모델인 Ethernet용 PCI 통신 카드 기반으로 설명되어 있으며, 자세한 내용은 “PC Cards CIFX 50 50E 70E 100EH UM 51 EN”문서의 PC Cards CIFX 50 모델을 참조하여 주시기 바랍니다.
+To use industrial communication in the Hi6 controller, you can use a PCI communication card.
+Descriptions below are provided based on a PCI communication card for Ethernet, which is a general model.
+For details, please refer to the contents for the PC Cards CIFX 50 model in the document “PC Cards CIFX 50 50E 70E 100EH UM 51 EN.”

-표 5-1 PCI 통신 카드 품명
+Table 5-1 Part Names of PCI Communication Cards

 <table>
 <thead>